echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 - [x] Allow buyers to view the **contact page**
 - [x] Allow buyers to **set up their personal information** (containing username, avatar and email address)
 - [x] Allow buyers to logout the current account
+- [x] Allow buyers to search items based on keywords

 #### Sellers
 - [x] Allow sellers to **add** items to their shops (containing the name, image, price, inventory and description of the newly-added item)